-Sophisticated French fine-dining with gorgeous presentation in an elegant dining room, this Michelin-starred restaurant tweaks classic French dishes with some modern twists.
+Sophisticated French fine-dining with gorgeous presentation in an elegant dining room, this Michelin-starred restaurant tweaks classic French dishes with modern twists.
 Expect decedent ingredients like lobster, truffles and foie gras cooked expertly and a menu based on what’s available seasonally.

 Named after a Hindu temple in the Himalayas, this Nepalese restaurant is a place of worship for curry lovers.
-The Nepalese thali set menus range from $70-$100 and are a great option for tasting a bit of everything with choices including mutton, chicken, fish or veg.
+The Nepalese thali set menus range from $70 to $100 and are a great option for tasting a bit of everything with choices including mutton, chicken, fish or veg.
 You’ll get a curry, creamy black dahl, rice, and spicy fermented vegetable pickle, all served on a conveniently segmented metal tray.
 The restaurant is tiny and diners are crammed into this unassuming location behind the market stalls of Temple Street but the service is warm and the food always delicious.